 The Andean nations are in various stages of development.
 Colombia continues its long history of 2-party rule and in 2012 entered peace talks with domestic insurgents.
 In Ecuador, protesters have ousted 3 of the last 5 elected Presidents, although former President Correa survived into his 2nd term.
 Peru has enjoyed relative stability since the 1990s, while Bolivia elected populist Evo Morales President in 2005 and reelected him in 2009, 2014, and 2019.

-Venezuela is headed by Nicolas Maduro, successor of the controversial Hugo Chavez: a populist, anti-capitalist, and anti-US President who from 1999 to 2013 nationalized industries and implemented large scale social programs.
+In 2022, Gustavo Francisco Petro Urrego was elected president with a 50.4% vote in a second-round vote and implemented large scale social programs.
 Under Chavez, Venezuela sought closer relations with Caribbean nations, particularly Cuba, and supported expansion of a trade alliance among Venezuela, Ecuador, Bolivia, and Caribbean nations as an alternative to a proposed US regional free trade agreement.

+Venezuela is headed by Nicolas Maduro, successor of the controversial Hugo Chavez: a populist, anti-capitalist, and anti-US President who from 1999 to 2013 nationalized industries nations.
+Illicit cocaine production is a major transnational problem, especially for Colombia, Peru, and Bolivia.

 Although relations among the Andean nations are generally friendly, Peru and Ecuador have a longstanding rivalry, as do Venezuela and Colombia.
-Colombia's conflict with domestic insurgents spread into Venezuela and Ecuador during the early 21st century, temporarily straining relations among those nations.
-Illicit cocaine production is a major transnational problem, especially for Colombia, Peru, and Bolivia.

-Over the past 2 decades, the Andean nations have increasingly integrated with the South American regional community.
-For example, the Andean nations are active members of the Union of South American Nations (Unión de Naciones Suramericanas, UNASUR), an organization founded to address common political, economic, social, and security issues.
+Colombia's conflict with domestic insurgents spread into Venezuela and Ecuador during the early 21st century, temporarily straining relations among those the Andean nations are active members of the Union of South American Nations (Unión de Naciones Suramericanas, UNASUR), an organization founded to address common political, economic, social, and security issues.
 The US has strong economic and security interests in the Andean Ridge, where it provides aid, promotes democracy, and cooperates on counter-narcotics efforts.
 Likewise, China has developed economic and political links with the region.